wlsdzyzl/flemme/ReadME.md

 ## BibTeX
 If you find our project helpful, please consider to cite the following works:

+[1] Flemme: A Flexible and Modular Learning Platform for Medical Images; BIBM 2024.
 ```
 @misc{zhang2024flemmeflexiblemodularlearning,
       title={Flemme: A Flexible and Modular Learning Platform for Medical Images},